 They didnāt act like arrows.
 An arrow tore, bled, declared itself.
 These went in almost clean.
 The tail flicked, there was a sting like a wasp, and thenānothing that seemed worth stopping for.
 A rider might curse, shift in the saddle, and keep moving.

 The quills were barbed, but not for holding.
 They were designed to catch on withdrawal.
 The shaft was rigid near the tip, then subtly jointed.
 Every step of the horse, every twist of the riderās torso, worked it.
 Not deeperālooser.
-The outer segment began to separate along a natural fault line, like a twig bent back and forth with each movement.
+The outer segment separated along a natural fault line, like a twig bent back and forth with each movement.

 Inside each quill was a narrow reservoir, sealed under pressure.
 The venom was contained, waiting for the break.
 When the shaft finally fractured, it didnāt just snap.
 It splintered inward, a tiny collapse that drove the fluid through microchannels along the barbs and into the surrounding muscle.